Uncommon Valor: Production

-and gel the POWs, but what they’re really going back for is their own clarity and their own integrity right?
-And that’s the story.
-That’s the whole film."
+and get the POWs", but, what they're really going back for is their own clarity and their own integrity, right?
+And that's the story.
+That's the whole film."

-Hauser says it took a 18 months to write the script which he sold to Paramount.
+Hauser says it took 18 months to write the script which he sold to Paramount.
 The film had at least five title changes, including Last River to Cross.

 John Milius became attached as producer.
 The script was rewritten by Joe Gayton.
-Hauser lost screenplay credit in arbitration.
-In 1989, Hauser said, "John Milius is a scumbag right-wing bastard and I can't wait for his day to die!
+Hauser lost screenplay credit in arbitration however he received sole "Story by" credit.
+In 1989, Hauser said, without restrictions: "John Milius is a scumbag right-wing bastard and I can't wait for his day to die!
 That son of a bitch!
 The (other) guy who got the credit, he was a punk!
 I don't think he’s sold anything since and I have and he's a joke!"

-Paramount sent Gayton's script to director Ted Kotcheff late in January, 1983.
+Paramount sent Gayton's script to director Ted Kotcheff late, in January 1983.
 The following month it came out that James Gritz, a former lieutenant colonel in the Green Berets (and the man that both the characters Rambo and Hannibal Smith are based on), had led a secret mission into Laos the previous November to search for MIA American soldiers which ended when they were ambushed by Laotian soldiers.
 Kotcheff said "We assiduously avoided anything in our story similar to Gritz.
 Our research amazingly showed there were some 30 groups training for similar missions."

 Kotcheff said that Milius did write "two or three scenes" as well as making "a number of very creative suggestions" on the script.
 Among the scenes Milius wrote included one where Hackman gives a speech to the other soldiers about Vietnam being like a company that has gone bankrupt.
-"It was a wonderful speech," said Kotcheff, adding Milius "did write under pressure but mainly he functioned as a producer."
+"It was a wonderful speech", said Kotcheff, adding Milius "did write under pressure, but mainly he functioned as a producer."

 Milius said he wanted James Arness to play the lead role rather than Gene Hackman.

 Filming

 Filming started June 6, 1983.
 The Laotian POW camp that forms the climax of the film was built on a private ranch in the Lumahai Valley on the island of Kauaʻi, Hawaii, and was filmed in early August, 1983.
-The opening scene depicting the Vietnam War was filmed a short distance away in a rice paddy, two miles from central Hanalei, Hawaii, and 200 yards from the Kuhio Highway (Route 56).
-Additional parts of the film were shot in Salt Lake City, Utah, Sun Valley, California, and Castaic, California (which served as the training camp).
+The opening scene depicting the Vietnam War was filmed a short distance away in a rice paddy, two miles (3.2 km) from central Hanalei, Hawaii, and 200 yards (183 m) from the Kuhio Highway (Route 56).
+Additional parts of the film were shot in: Salt Lake City, Utah, Sun Valley, California, and Castaic, California (which served as the training camp).
+The film was shot for "slightly less than" $11 million.

-The helicopters used in the film were purchased (as opposed to rented) and repainted, since the United States Department of Defense was unwilling to rent out the production military-spec Bell UH-1N Huey or Bell 206B Jet Ranger helicopters due to the apparent "anti-government" nature of the film.
+The helicopters used in the film were purchased (as opposed to rented) and repainted, since the United States Department of Defense was unwilling to rent out the production military-spec Bell UH-1N Iroquois or Bell 206B Jet Ranger helicopters, due to the apparent "anti-government" nature of the film.

 Milius hired a composer without Paramount's consent and studio chief Jeffrey Katzenberg overruled Milius.